 The Main floor features 6,300 square feet with a flexible learning space as well as production studios for students enrolled in television directing and advanced video production.
 The lower level contains 6,700 square feet and houses The Arrow, Southeast's student newspaper; SECreative, Southeast's student advertising firm; and Riverfront PR, Southeast's student public relations firm.

 Classroom spaces for Interior Design are located in Scully Hall.
 The Edvolution Center is located on the second floor and contains student resources such as computer workstations, 3-D printing, laser cutting, large format printing, and equipment for making instructional materials.
 Interior Design students have access to the drafting lab, in-house materials, a specifications laboratory and manufacturer's resources.
 These resources include graphic tools such as matting, mounting and computer-aided design.
-The Experiential Learning Lab (available only to design students) is equipped with an ipad lab in which students have the to opportunity to check out an ipad for each semester.
-This opportunity begins in the sophomore year.
+The Experiential Learning lab is available only to design students and is equipped with an iPad lab in which students have the opportunity to check out an iPad for each semester once they reach their sophomore year.